LSSTDESC/qp/docs/user_guide/hist.md

 ### Metadata table

 The **metadata** table is a dictionary of arrays.
 For a histogram it contains the additional coordinates key "bins", which gives the **bin edges**, not the bin centers.
-The length of this array should be `nbins`+1, where `nbins` is the number of bins.
+The shape of this array should be (`nbins`+1,), where `nbins` is the number of bins (or the number of bin edges - 1).
 An example is shown below:

 | key           | value              |
 | ------------- | ------------------ |